 Surgery to reshape the ears involves remodelling the cartilage into a less protruding shape.
-The two main techniques for correcting protruding ears which are both available at Kingsbridge Private Hospital:

 About 1% of people in the UK think their ears protrude out too much.
-Having protruding ears does not usually affect a person’s hearing, but can sometimes cause embarrassment and psychological distress.
+Having protruding ears does not usually affect a person’s hearing but can sometimes cause embarrassment and psychological distress.

-The ears are one of the first parts of the body to develop to full adult size, so if they protrude they can be particularly noticeable in children and may lead to teasing or bullying.
+The ears are one of the first parts of the body to develop to full adult size.
+So, if they protrude, they can be particularly noticeable in children and may lead to teasing or bullying.

 Adults with protruding ears can have practical problems.
 For example, they may find it difficult to wear certain items of headgear, such as a motorbike helmet.
 Women with protruding ears may also feel uncomfortable or embarrassed about wearing their hair up.